 In Controlled Passage mode, the barriers are closed, securing the turnstile.
-Upon receipt of an authorization signal from an access control system the barriers move away from the user to the open position, allowing a single passage in the authorized direction.
+Upon receipt of an authorization signal from the access control system the barriers open, allowing a single passage in the authorized direction.
 The barriers will close after the user has passed through the turnstile, or if no passage occurs after activation, after the entry access time (6 second default) has expired.